How To Get Rid Of Palmetto Bugs: Identification & Treatment

 +

-Yes, palmetto bugs have wings and adult specimens can fly short distances.
-American cockroaches typically glide when disturbed, while smokybrown cockroaches are stronger fliers and are often attracted to lights.
-However, they prefer running when possible and use flight mainly to escape threats or reach elevated areas.
+Yes, palmetto bugs have wings and adults can fly short distances.
+American cockroaches usually glide when scared, while smokybrown cockroaches are stronger fliers and often fly toward lights.
+But they prefer running and mainly fly to escape danger or reach high spots.

 Are palmetto bugs the same as water bugs?